dlab-berkeley/dlab-berkeley.github.io/hack-the-mic.md

 ## Planned

-{% for post in site.categories.hack-the-mic %}
+{% for post in site.posts %} <!-- we want site.categories.hack-the-mic -->

 <li>
     <a class="post-link"